adammuhtar/adammuhtar.github.io/index.md

 Welcome to my personal webpage, thanks for stopping by!

-I'm using this website as a space to "[work with the garage door up](https://notes.andymatuschak.org/About_these_notes?stackedNotes=z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu)", showcasing the stuff I've been working on and the process I go through to get there 👨‍🏭

 ## A little bit about me 🖖

-I'm a researcher at the [Bennett Institute for Public Policy, University of Cambridge](https://www.bennettinstitute.cam.ac.uk/), working with [Professor Diane Coyle](https://www.bennettinstitute.cam.ac.uk/about-us/team/diane-coyle/) to better understand productivity in the UK, part of the wider work run by [the Productivity Institute](https://www.productivity.ac.uk/).
-I also dabble in the use of text as data in economics research, analysing stuff from government policy documents and to patent publications 🤓 Other than that, I'm a supervisor in [Dr Pieter van Houten](https://www.polis.cam.ac.uk/Staff_and_Students/dr-pieter-van-houten)'s undergraduate statistics course, introducing students to the amazing world of [R (and Python, if they ask)](https://www.business-science.io/assets/2021-02-18-R-is-for-research/Join_Forces_meme.png) 📊

-Previously, I was an economist within Malaysia's policymaking circles, meandering in all sorts of economics-related fields from trade policy to public finance management.
+I'm a data scientist at the [Bank of England](https://www.bankofengland.co.uk/).
+Previously, I was researcher at the [Bennett Institute for Public Policy, University of Cambridge](https://www.bennettinstitute.cam.ac.uk/), working with [Professor Diane Coyle](https://www.bennettinstitute.cam.ac.uk/about-us/team/diane-coyle/) to better understand institutional structures responsible for industrial and economic policies in the UK, part of the wider work run by [the Productivity Institute](https://www.productivity.ac.uk/).
+I dabbled in the use of text as data in economics research, analysing stuff from government policy documents and to patent publications 🤓 Other than that, I helped [Dr Pieter van Houten](https://www.polis.cam.ac.uk/Staff_and_Students/dr-pieter-van-houten)'s supervise his undergraduate statistics course, introducing students to the amazing world of [R (and Python, if they ask)](https://www.business-science.io/assets/2021-02-18-R-is-for-research/Join_Forces_meme.png) 📊 Prior to that, I was an economist within Malaysia's policymaking circles, meandering in all sorts of economics-related fields from trade policy to public finance management.

 I think it's fair to say that I've had a rather unconventional career trajectory—my professional experiences took place in the days leading to and following from the [Malaysia's landmark 2018 general elections](https://www.bbc.co.uk/news/world-asia-44036178) (i.e. the elections that ended the country's 61-year one-party rule since her independence from Britain in 1957):
 * I started out as a researcher at the Malaysian sovereign wealth fund’s research institute, where I dabbled in things ranging from international trade negotiations to analysing socio-economic development of the country.